shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 If other developers contribute to the development effort they will be added to this screen, and the addition details will be viewed by pressing the **Down** arrow to scroll the text.

 <div style="page-break-after: always; break-after: page;"></div>

+## User definabale number key functionality QuickKeys

+The number keys  0 - 9 can be defined by the operator to perform many functions available in the menu system, including opening specific menu screens, or adjusting individual settings e.g. increase display backlight brightness

+To define a QuickKey navigate to a Menu, or menu screen, and press SK2 + NUMBER (0 to 9).
+If the radio is displaying the main Menu the key will be assigned to open the screen for the currently selected menu item.
+If the radio is on a screen like Last Heard, then the key will be assigned to open that screen.
+If the radio is on a screen with sub-options e.g. the Display Options screen, then the operator will be prompted to specify whether the QuickKey should action the Left or Right arrow or the Green menu / OK.
+If Left or Right is selected e.g. to increase or decrease a value, this will be the function of that QuickKey e.g. Increase display backlight brightness.
+Selecting OK, will assign the QuickKey to open the menu to the selected option, but will not change it.

+After a QuickKey has been saved, the radio will beep to acknowledge the action has been saved.

+To play a QuickKey, the radio must be on the Channel or VFO screen, and is actioned by pressing the same key combination SK2 + Number

+A QuickKey can be cleared by doing a Long press of SK2 + NUMBER (0 - 9).
+The radio will beep with descending followed by ascending beep to confirm the QuickKey combination has been cleared.

+If a QuickKey has been asssigned to a function, it can't be re-assigned to another function until it has been cleared.

+<div style="page-break-after: always; break-after: page;"></div>